temporalio/documentation/docs/tctl/admin/cluster/remove-search-attributes.md

 > The Temporal tctl documentation covers version 1.16 of the Temporal CLI.

-The `tctl admin cluster remove-search-attributes` command removes custom Search Attribute metadata from a given Cluster.
+The `tctl admin cluster remove-search-attributes` command removes custom Search Attribute metadata from a Cluster.
 This operation has no effect on Elasticsearch index schema.

 Use the following command to remove a <preview page={WhatIsASearchAttribute}>Search Attribute</preview> from a Cluster's metadata: